Norq

 Frontmatter and MJML boilerplate

 Every email template requires a subject field in the YAML frontmatter.
 The compiler wraps the entire output in an <mjml> document containing <mj-head> (with <mj-attributes> defining defaults for fonts, colors, and button styling) and <mj-body>.
-The body background-color and width come from the theme.
+The body background-color and width come from the brand.

 ---